derrickdunville/node-aws-lambda/README.md

-# Serverless Node.js Starter
+# Serverless Node.js Starter for AWS Lambda

-A Serverless starter that adds ES7 syntax, serverless-offline, linting, environment variables, and unit test support.
-Part of the [Serverless Stack](http://serverless-stack.com) guide.
+This is a Serverless starter that adds ES7 syntax, serverless-offline, linting, environment variables, and unit test support.
+This project expands on the project provided by [Serverless Stack](http://serverless-stack.com) guide.
+The major differences are the we ripped out the serverless-bundle plugin in favor of serverless-webpack to allow us more control over the webpack configuration.
+We have also added support for postgres using Sequelize.

-[Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin (an extension of the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin) and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
+[Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [~~serverless-bundle~~](https://github.com/AnomalyInnovations/serverless-bundle) plugin (an extension of the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin) and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
 It supports:

 - **Generating optimized Lambda packages with Webpack**
 - **Use ES7 syntax in your handler functions**